matrixzj/documentations/memory/segfault.md

 ```
 May 18 23:55:05 dhcp-192-66 kernel: test[7779]: segfault at 0 ip 00007fdddf181664 sp 00007ffcbb5eb568 error 6 in libc-2.17.so[7fdddf0f2000+1c3000]
 ```
-* test
+* test[7779]
-   program name
+   program name and pid number
-* 7779
+* segfault at 0
-   pid number
+   memory address (in hex) that caused the segfault when the program tried to access it.
+Here the address is 0, so we have a null dereference, usually it is a null pointer
 * ip 00007fdddf181664
    register name and register value for current running instruction
 * sp 00007ffcbb5eb568
    regester name and register value for stack (top of stack)
 * error 6
-   error and return code, which is defined in arch/x86/mm/fault.c [Segmentation fault error decoder](https://rgeissert.blogspot.com/p/segmentation-fault-error.html)
+   error and return code, which is defined in arch/x86/mm/fault.c
+   [Segmentation fault error decoder](https://rgeissert.blogspot.com/p/segmentation-fault-error.html)

 ## segfault error code